verifyica-team/verifyica/README.md

 To perform integration testing, you need a test environment.
 Typically this is created using [testcontainers-java](https://java.testcontainers.org/) and [Docker](https://www.docker.com/) (or another compatible container environment.)

-Alternatively, tests can be performed on an external environment, though integration testing can be tricky.
+Alternatively, tests can be performed on an external environment.
+Ideally the external environment would have an API to initialize and destroy it.
 # Contributing

 See [Contributing](CONTRIBUTING.md) for details.